sonialaguna/sonialaguna.github.io/about.md

 permalink: /about/
 ---

-We design stylish style hair accessories using different beading techniques.
+We design stylish hair accessories using different beading techniques.
 Our designs are inspired mostly on Panamanian tembleques, headdresses which are made of beads attached to a wire string.

 For special orders, please contact us at [crisvaldesigns@gmail.com](mailto:crisvaldesigns@gmail.com).